-22.3 Schools can refer to the Mental Health and Behaviour in Schools guidance (2018) The guidance provides advice on how to create a whole school culture in promoting positive mental health outcomes for children and young people.
+22.3 Schools can refer to the Mental Health and Behaviour in Schools guidance (2018).
+The guidance provides advice on how to create a whole school culture in promoting positive mental health outcomes for children and young people.

-Public Health England provide Every Mind Matters to help teach RSHE providing simple, practical advice for a health mind.
+Public Health England provide Every Mind Matters to help teach RSE and health education, providing simple, practical advice for a health mind.

-Information on the Group's Wellbeing and Clinical Services for children & young people can found on Engage.
+Information on the Group's Wellbeing and Clinical Services for children & young people\can found on Engage.